xebialabs-community/xl-chatops-integrations/sample-bot/README.md

 lita
 ```

-This should boot Lita and instantiate the bot.
-You'll be able to communicate with the bot via the command line.
+This will boot Lita and instantiate the bot.
+You can communicate with the bot via the command line.

 # First steps

-Once the bot is running, you can start testing the connection to XL Deploy by looking at the installed applications:
+After the bot is running, you can start testing the connection to XL Deploy by looking at the installed applications:

 ```
  [You] applications